Understanding Profit & Loss Statements: A Guide for Small Business Owners

 2. Key Components of Profit & Loss Statements

 • Gross Profit: Calculated as Revenue minus COGS, gross profit measures how efficiently a business uses its resources to produce goods or services.
+The gross profit margin is a key indicator of financial health.
+A declining gross profit margin might indicate rising costs or inefficiencies in pricing strategy.
+Regularly reviewing this figure can help identify whether you need to negotiate supplier pricing or adjust your service rates.

 • Net Profit: This is the bottom line of the P&L statement and represents the total profit after all expenses, including taxes and interest, have been deducted from total revenue.